nefarious-kitsune/aow-event-proposal/noob.md

 Your friends or clan mates may suggest that you get Selene, Chione, or Aly.
 However, I would suggest not to worry about your primary arena hero at all.

-Instead, you should get Jinn to level 6 - 8 first, and then save all your gems and decide on your arena hero much much later.
+Instead, you should get **Jinn** to level 6 - 8 first.
+Then, save all your gems and decide on your arena hero later.

+In this game, farming gold coins for troops draw is the hardest and most important thing.
+It's far better to have many good troops to support a level 7 hero than to have few good troops and a level 15 hero.
+Jinn and Hohenheim can increase coin drops from defeated enemy units in main levels.
+If you rely on Hero Chests and Super Cards to get Hohenheim, you could be playing for months and not have Hohenheim at a decent level.
+Playing Card Master for Jinn is a reliable way to improve your gold farming quickly.

+## 3. Temple of Fusion

+Most players would tell you to save gems for hero, and I used to make that advice as well.
+However, to be honest, very few people stick to it religiously.
+With my main accounts and all of my alt accounts, I have used Temple of Fusion before I got the main hero to level 15.

+Grinding coin for troops is a long and never-ending process.
+If you are struggling mightily and feel fusing troops is the way out, then by all means visit the Temple of Fusion.

+## 4. Ogre Warrior